eslint/eslint/docs/rules/no-fallthrough.md

 }
 ```

-The following patterns are considered okay and do not cause warnings:
+The following patterns are not considered problems:

 ```js
 /*eslint no-fallthrough: 2*/